This page describes how to manage quotas to alert or restrict usage of the WEKA filesystem.

 - 3.On a directory level: Set a different quota per project directory (useful when users are part of several projects) or per-user home directory.

 The organization admin can set a quota on a directory.
 Setting a quota starts the process of counting the current directory usage.
-Until this process is done, the quota is not taken into account (for empty directories, this process is instantly done).
+Until this process is done, the quota is not considered (for empty directories, this process is instantly done).

 The organization admin sets quotas to inform/restrict users from using too much of the filesystem capacity.
-For that, only data in the user's control is taken into account.
+For that, only data in the user's control is considered.
 Hence, the quota doesn't count the overhead of the protection bits and snapshots.
 It does take into account data&metadata of files in the directory, regardless if tiered or not.